KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 The process for creating Melspectograms is based on mapping the signal to Mel Scale using the Fourier Transform.
 This can then be represented as a heatmap of frequencies in Hz which are present in the audio.
 Figure @fig:spectogram shows an example of this on an audio track.

+This is a vital tool in determining how effectively frequency based effects are being modelled as it shows any changes to the EQ of the track.

 ![A Melspectogram of a guitar recording](images/spect.png){#fig:spectogram width=8in height=2.6in}

 ### Impulse Response

+Impulse responses are used to represent distinct audible events.
+They can be visualised by simple graphing the amplitudes over time of a sample.
+This generates a line showing the intensity of the signal over a given time preiod.

+Impulse responses can be useful in identifying the perceived volume or gain applied to a signal, making it a vital tool in determining how well the network is modelling distortion and other amplitude based effects.

 ### ABX Testing